ccashley12/chat-demo/README.md

 1. Go to the Firebase console.
 2. Create a new Firebase project.
 3. Enable Firestore and Firebase Storage:
-   - In Firestore and Storage, set the rules as follows during development:
+   - In Firestore and Storage, set the rules from 'false' to 'true' as follows during development:

+            {* existing code *}
             allow read, write: if true;
+        }
+    }
+}

 4. Add a web app to your project and copy the config.